AndrewTrepagnier/SAVEPIPE/README.md

-# SAVEPIPE - Pipe Thickness Analysis & Retirement Planning
+# SAVEPIPE
+The Industry-proven tool for determining retirement limits of process piping.
 ## Introduction

-Many oil and gas companies are faced with maintaining 10,000+ miles of 100+ year old piping networks supporting multi-million dollar/year processing operations.
+Many oil and gas companies are faced with maintaining 10,000+ miles of 100+ year old piping networks supporting multi-billion dollar/year processing operations.
 There is rarely a simple solution to immediately shutdown a process pipe - as these shutdowns more often than not impact other units and cost companies millions in time and resources.

-In mechanical integrity engineering, we are frequently asked the hard question - do we have to shutdown the pipe immediately, or do we have time?
-Pipe retirement requires rigorous analysis.
+In mechanical integrity engineering, we are frequently asked the hard question - **do we have to shutdown the pipe immediately, or do we have time?** Pipe retirement requires rigorous analysis.
 You must find the perfect balance - such that one isn't squandering company time/resources but also holding personnel safety paramount.

 **This is more than a python package, it is a comprehensive engineering decision support system for critical infrastructure safety and operational continuity.**

+## The Challenge

+Every day, mechanical integrity engineers face decisions that can cost millions of dollars or risk catastrophic failure.
+When a pipe shows signs of thinning, the clock starts ticking.
+You need answers fast:

+- **Can this pipe continue operating safely?**
+- **How much time do we have before retirement is mandatory?**
+- **What are the consequences of immediate shutdown vs. continued operation?**
+- **How do we balance operational continuity with personnel safety?**

+These aren't theoretical questions - they're real decisions that affect production, safety, and the bottom line.
+SAVEPIPE was built by engineers, for engineers, to provide the analytical rigor needed for these critical decisions.

+## Understanding Pipe Retirement Limits

+Imagine a pipe wall gradually thinning over a 10-year span, slowly approaching a critical red line - the **retirement limit**.
+This is the minimum acceptable wall thickness that ensures safe operation.
+When the actual thickness hits this line, the pipe must be retired or replaced immediately.

+### The Two Minimum Thickness Requirements

+Pipe design involves two distinct minimum thickness calculations.
+The **pressure design minimum** ensures the pipe can contain internal pressure safely using ASME B31.1 equations that consider design pressure, temperature effects, and material properties.
+The **structural minimum** ensures the pipe can support its own weight and external loads according to API 574 Table D.2 requirements, which becomes critical for long spans or heavy contents.

+The **limiting thickness** is whichever of these two values is more restrictive.
+SAVEPIPE automatically determines which factor controls your design and provides clear guidance on current status, remaining life, and required actions.

+### Corrosion Allowance and Remaining Life

+The difference between your actual thickness and the retirement limit is your **corrosion allowance** - essentially your safety margin.
+This allowance, combined with your known corrosion rate from inspection reports, determines how much time you have before retirement becomes mandatory.

+This analytical approach transforms the complex retirement decision into a clear, data-driven process that balances operational needs with safety requirements.

 ## Cross-section of Pipe Wall Thinning Over Time
 ![Cross-section of Pipe Wall Thinning Over Time](https://github.com/user-attachments/assets/